Prep your child for a happy school year!

 5. Be equipped and proactive.

 With school starting up, our kids will be exposed to so much and it’s always a great idea to build up their immunity even a few weeks before school starts.
-My family’s immunity-boosting essentials include SmartyPants vitamins, Vitamin C and Elderberry syrup.
+My family’s immunity-boosting essentials include SmartyPants vitamins, Vitamin C and Elderberry syrup or gummies.

 It would also be a good idea to proactively do what you can to enjoy a lice-free school year!